-organism Character or integer: name or NCBI Taxonomy ID of the organism.
+- organism Character or integer: name or NCBI Taxonomy ID of the organism.

 OmniPath is built of human data, and the web service provides orthology translated interactions and enzyme-substrate relationships for mouse and rat.
-For other organisms and query types, orthology translation will be called automatically on the downloaded human data before returning the result.

-resources Character vector: name of one or more resources.
+For other organisms and query types, orthology translation will be called automatically on the downloaded human data before returning the result - resources Character vector: name of one or more resources.
 Restrict the data to these resources.
-For a complete list of available resources, call the '<query\type>\resources' functions for the query type of interst.

-fields Character vector: additional fields to include in the result.
-For a list of available fields, call 'query\info("interactions")'.

-silent Logical: if TRUE, no messages will be printed.
-By default a summary message is printed upon successful download.

-format Character: if "json", JSON will be retrieved and processed into a nested list; any other value will return data frame.

-download\args List: parameters to pass to the download function, which is 'readr::read\tsv' by default, and 'jsonlite::safe\load'.

-license Character: license restrictions.
+For a complete list of available resources, call the '<query\type>\resources' functions for the query type of interst. - fields Character vector: additional fields to include in the result.
+For a list of available fields, call 'query\info("interactions")'. - default\fields Logical: if TRUE, the default fields will be included. - silent Logical: if TRUE, no messages will be printed.
+By default a summary message is printed upon successful download. - logicals Character vector: fields to be cast to logical. - format Character: if "json", JSON will be retrieved and processed into a nested list; any other value will return data frame. - download\args List: parameters to pass to the download function, which is 'readr::read\tsv' by default, and 'jsonlite::safe\load'. - license Character: license restrictions.
 By default, data from resources allowing "academic" use is returned by OmniPath.
-If you use the data for work in a company, you can provide "commercial" or "for-profit", which will restrict the data to those records which are supported by resources that allow for-profit use.

-password Character: password for the OmniPath web service.
-You can provide a special password here which enables the use of 'license = "ignore" option, completely bypassing the license filter.

-exclude Character vector: resource or dataset names to be excluded.
-The data will be filtered after download to remove records of the excluded datasets and resources json\param List: parameters to pass to the 'jsonlite::fromJSON' when processing JSON columns embedded in the downloaded data.
+If you use the data for work in a company, you can provide "commercial" or "for-profit", which will restrict the data to those records which are supported by resources that allow for-profit use. - password Character: password for the OmniPath web service.
+You can provide a special password here which enables the use of 'license = "ignore" option, completely bypassing the license filter. - exclude Character vector: resource or dataset names to be excluded.
+The data will be filtered after download to remove records of the excluded datasets and resources. - json\param List: parameters to pass to the 'jsonlite::fromJSON' when processing JSON columns embedded in the downloaded data.
 Such columns are "extra\attrs" and "evidences".
-These are optional columns which provide a lot of extra details about interactions.

-strict\evidences Logical: reconstruct the "sources" and "references" columns of interaction data frames based on the "evidences" column, strictly filtering them to the queried datasets and resources.
-Without this, the "sources" and genesymbol\resource Character: "uniprot" (default) or "ensembl".
+These are optional columns which provide a lot of extra details about interactions. - strict\evidences Logical: reconstruct the "sources" and "references" columns of interaction data frames based on the "evidences" column, strictly filtering them to the queried datasets and resources.
+Without this, the "sources" and "references" fields for each record might contain information for datasets and resources other than the queried ones, because the downloaded records are a result of a simple filtering of an already integrated data frame. - genesymbol\resource Character: "uniprot" (default) or "ensembl".
 The OmniPath web service uses the primary gene symbols as provided by UniProt.
 By passing "ensembl" here, the UniProt gene symbols will be replaced by the ones used in Ensembl.
 This translation results in a loss of a few records, and multiplication of another few records due to ambiguous translation.

-84 intercell\categories
+92 intercell\categories